Fogel Field: Early baseball and the Philadelphia Phillies

 After the White Stockings had a successful season in 1886, winning the National League Pennant, other teams began bringing their players to Hot Springs.
 The St. Louis Browns, New York Yankees, St. Louis Cardinals, Cleveland Spiders, Detroit Tigers, Pittsburgh Pirates, Cincinnati Reds, New York Highlanders, Brooklyn Dodgers and Boston Red Sox were among the early squads to arrive in Hot Springs.
 Needing venues to play, Whittington Park, Majestic Park and Fogel Field (1912) were all built in Hot Springs specifically to host Major League teams.
 Later, Sam Guinn Field was built in 1933 at 497 Crescent Avenue to host Negro league spring training teams.

 After the Hot Spring Baseball Grounds were used for other purposes, that left Whittington Park and Majestic Park as the only two fields in Hot Springs.
-Fogel Field was then built by the Hot Springs Park Company in 1912 to meet the demand.
+Fogel Field was then built by the Hot Springs Park Company in 1911 to meet the demand.
 Philadelphia Phillies' president and owner Horace Fogel secured the field for his franchise and the field was named after him.
-The Phillies used the field for the 1912 season.
+The field was dedicated by Hot Springs mayor Wilson in November 1911 by breaking a bottle of wine against its entrance.
+The Phillies used the field for spring training ahead of the 1912 season.

 Located directly across the street from Whittington Park, Fogel Field had a small grandstand.
 Besides the Phillies and Pirates, the park was used by teams using Whittington Park, due to its convenient proximity.
 Hall of famers such as Babe Ruth, Cy Young, Honus Wagner, Grover Cleveland Alexander and Pie Traynor were among the roster of players to play at the site.
 Fogel was banned from baseball after the 1912 season for saying that umpires favored the New York Giants and were treating the Phillies unfairly.
 Thereafter, the park was called Fordyce Field for a time, renamed after the nearby Fordyce Bathhouse, just as Majestic Park had a namesake in the Majestic Hotel.